 Original Issue Discount (OID) in header of articles

-Original Issue Discount (OID) in content page of articles
+Original Issue Discount (OID)

 For bonds issued after 1984, the OID is treated as interest.
 It's taxable as it accrues over the term of the bond.
 You also get to increase your basis in the bond by the amount of OID included in income.
 This reduces your capital gain -- or increases your loss -- when you sell it.